 What Exactly is the definition of dark web?

-The dark web or definition of dark web refers to the encrypted portion of the internet that is not visible to the general public through traditional search engines.
+The dark web or the definition of dark web refers to the encrypted portion of the internet that is not visible to the general public through traditional search engines.
 It forms a small part of the deep web, which encompasses any content not indexed by search engines, including online banking portals, subscription-only websites, and private databases.

 definition of dark web